 An Grand Accord film by ZDF/ARTE, ARTE France and ARTE G.E.I.E. on the occasion of the 200th anniversary of Napoleon’s death.

-WRITER: Mathieu Schwartz DIRECTOR: Christian Twente, Matthieu Schwartz CAMERAMAN: Martin Christ EDITOR: Raphaël Bourdelon SOUND: Thomas van Pottelberge PRODUCTION DESIGN: Anne Delepoulle COSTUME DESIGNER: Guillaume Villette MUSIC: Olivier Depardon PRODUCER: Daniel Sich COMMISSIONING EDITOR: Marita Hübinger (ZDF/Arte), Peter Allenbacher (ZDF/Arte), Hélène Coldefy (Arte France), Laurent Filliung (Arte G.E.I.E.)
+WRITER: Mathieu Schwartz DIRECTOR: Christian Twente, Matthieu Schwartz CAMERA: Martin Christ EDITOR: Raphaël Bourdelon SOUND: Thomas van Pottelberge PRODUCTION DESIGN: Anne Delepoulle COSTUME DESIGNER: Guillaume Villette MUSIC: Olivier Depardon PRODUCER: Daniel Sich COMMISSIONING EDITOR: Marita Hübinger (ZDF/Arte), Peter Allenbacher (ZDF/Arte), Hélène Coldefy (Arte France), Laurent Filliung (Arte G.E.I.E.)

 In Co-production with TSVP, Paris